Is Your Content Giving Off AI Vibes? Here's What to Watch For

 Overused Corporate Buzzwords

-If your content relies heavily on words like bottleneck, synergy, cutting-edge, game-changer, and streamline, it might come across as robotic or inauthentic.
-This is a common side effect of using generative AI tools without revising the output.
+If your content relies too heavily on words like bottleneck, synergy, cutting-edge, game-changer, and streamline, it can come across as robotic or inauthentic.
+This is a common side effect of generating drafts with AI tools and pushing them forward without enough editorial review.

-What to do instead?
+What should you do instead?
 Read your draft out loud.
-If it sounds like you're giving a polished presentation to a team instead of having a casual conversation with a colleague, it's probably too generic.
-Every once in a while, replace "streamline the workflow" with something like "help the team quickly find what they actually need.".
+If it sounds like a polished team presentation rather than a relaxed conversation with a colleague, it’s probably too generic.
+Every now and then, swap out “optimize the workflow” for something like “help the team quickly find what they actually need.”

-Finally, this doesn't mean DON'T use these words, it just means - use them when it makes sense.
+And finally, this doesn’t mean you should never use these words.
+It just means you should use them when they actually make sense.

-AI tends to create sentences that are too neat.
-Everything flows perfectly, there are no surprises, but it ends up sounding boring.
+AI tends to produce sentences that are a little too “clean.”
+Everything flows perfectly, there are no surprises, and in the end, it sounds boring.
 People don’t talk like that.

-If you're in content, you know good writing needs rhythm, some fast, some slow, a few questions, maybe a tangent or two.
+If you work with content, you know good writing needs rhythm, some fast, some slow, a few questions, maybe even a small detour.
 That’s what keeps readers engaged.
-If your content is missing that, it might be tipping into AI territory.
+When that rhythm is missing, content quickly slips into AI territory.

 Cliché Transitions and Phrases

-AI often leans on lines like: Sound familiar?, Let’s dive in, Here’s the thing...
-They’re fine in small doses, but if every section starts the same way, your voice gets lost.
+AI often leans on phrases like Sound familiar?, Let’s dive in, or Here’s the thing… They’re fine in small doses, but when every section starts the same way, your voice gets lost.

-If your content reads like one long stream of consciousness with "—" and commas doing all the heavy lifting, odds are you’re copying AI style without meaning to.
+If your content reads like one long stream of consciousness, with dashes and commas doing all the heavy lifting, there’s a good chance you’re unintentionally copying AI style.

-Pro tip: Vary your sentence lengths.
+Pro tip: Vary your sentence length.
 Short.
-Long.
+Longer.
 Questions?
-Sure.
-That kind of rhythm helps your content flow feel natural, not just grammatically correct.
+Absolutely.
+That rhythm makes content feel natural, not just grammatically correct.
+AI can help flag clarity issues, but humans need to decide how the text actually sounds.

 Write Like You’re Talking to Someone

-Swapping out "the organization must implement a solution to support scalability" for "your team is probably overwhelmed already, and it's only going to get worse" makes a big difference.
+Replacing “the organization must implement a solution that supports scalability” with “your team is probably already overwhelmed, and it’s only going to get worse” makes a huge difference.

-Great content strategists know: tone is everything.
+Great content strategists know one thing: tone is everything.
 And that tone should feel more like a quick message to a teammate than a formal memo.
+AI can help with rewrites and suggestions, but only when it operates within clear style guidelines and brand context.

 Include Emotion, Opinion, and Doubt

-Don’t be afraid to say: "Honestly, I didn’t get the point of this either, until I saw the results."
-Or: "This won’t work for everyone, but it’s worth trying."
+Don’t be afraid to say: “Honestly, this didn’t make sense to me at first, until I saw the results.”
+Or: “This won’t work for everyone, but it’s worth trying.”

 AI doesn’t question itself.
 You should.
-That’s where the connection with the reader happens.
+That’s where real connection with the reader happens.
+Human-in-the-loop editing keeps content grounded, especially when AI is involved in optimization or fact-checking.

 Add a detour.
 Ask a question you don’t answer right away.
-Use internal slang from your team.
-Anything that makes it clear a real person wrote this.
-That’s what brings authenticity to your content marketing.
+Use internal team slang.
+Anything that clearly shows a real person wrote this.

 Use this list the next time you’re editing a blog post, case study, or newsletter:

-✅ Did you add a personal opinion or show any uncertainty?
+- ✅ Did you add a personal opinion or show a bit of uncertainty?

-To sum it up: AI is a great tool.
-For speed, for structure, for ideation.
-But if you want your content to build trust, authority, and real engagement, you can’t let the tool write for you.
+But if you want your content to build trust, authority, and real engagement, you can’t let the tool lead the conversation.

 So the next time you write a blog post, email, or landing page, don’t just ask: “Does this explain the concept?”
 Ask yourself: “Would I actually want to read this?”

-If the answer’s unclear, you know what to do.
+If the answer isn’t clear, you know what to do.